Ian Ayre: Criticisms

 In 2012, a transfer committee was established after Liverpool's failure to land several notable transfers and underwhelming incoming transfers were widely criticized by media and fans alike.
 In January 2016, Ayre was criticized for his role in a proposed increase in ticket prices despite boosts in commercial revenue, which led to a walkout of 10,000 fans led by fan group Spirit of Shankly.
 The club owners later issued a formal apology and reversed their decision.

 1860 Munich

 Ayre left Liverpool at the end of February 2017 to take over as managing director of TSV 1860 Munich in Germany.
 He left this position in May 2017 shortly before 1860 Munich was relegated to the 3 Liga and later went down to the fourth division due to financial issues.

 Nashville SC

-On 21 May 2018, Ayre was named the CEO of the Nashville expansion franchise in Major League Soccer.
+On 21 May 2018, Ayre was named the CEO of the Nashville expansion franchise in the American Major League Soccer.